Please note: Viewing with a "smart phone" may be challenging; it's best to view with a desk top computer with a larger screen.

 Tip: Keep the personal problems or goody kissy-talk for in-person or your cell phone.
 We know you love your spouse; why else would you be married?

 SRG is interested in accepting donations from folks that are not concerned about "how many contacts I can make for my money", rather just want to see the repeater stay on the air.
-If you cannot support this repeater you are still welcome for occasional use and of course, any "true" emergency traffic.
+If you cannot support this repeater you are still welcome for occasional use and of course, any emergency or health and welfare traffic.

 If you stop and think what internet access, telephone (or cellular) service, movies or other treats; membership is a bargain.